nomis/ggroohauga-pcb/README.rst

 Overview
 --------

-PCB for an alternative console and simulated amplifier interface for the ESP32-S3 microcontroller interacting with Logitech® Z906 Surround Sound Speakers.
+PCBs for an alternative console and simulated amplifier interface for the ESP32-S3 microcontroller interacting with Logitech® Z906 Surround Sound Speakers.